Chameebling-zz/FinalSurvivability3/README.md

 The file path in the constant should end with a "/", not a backslash.
 The "REL_PATH_TO_FILES" string gets prepended into all file path strings.
 Make sure you have that forward slash!

+If you are using jGRASP, you must open the project which is the Survivability3.gpj file, and then in the "REL_PATH_TO_FILES" constant in Main.java, make that "../"

+If you are using Eclipse, make the constant "".